knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/README.md

 - A Kubernetes cluster with Knative installed and DNS configured.
 Follow the [installation instructions](../../../../install/).
 - [Docker](https://www.docker.com) installed and running on your local machine, and a Docker Hub account configured.
-- (optional) The Knative CLI client [kn](https://github.com/knative/client/releases) can be used to simplify the deployment.
-Alternatively, you can use `kubectl`, and apply resource files directly.
+- Optional.
+The Knative CLI client [`kn`](https://github.com/knative/client/releases) can be used to simplify the deployment.
+Alternatively, you can use `kubectl` to apply YAML resource files.

 ## Building the sample app